Archivo de Arte Valenciano 2022

 Archivo de Arte Valenciano will acknowledge receipt of the originals sent by the authors.

-Texts must be unpublished and not submitted to any other media for that purpose.
-Papers submitted may be written in Spanish or Valencian language, although the Editorial Board is considering the possibility of exceptionally accepting papers in other languages.
+The papers submitted may be written in Spanish or Valencian languages, although the Editorial Board allows for exceptionally accepting papers in other languages.

-5. EVALUATION PROCESS
+5. ASSESSMENT PROCESS

-Finally, the Editorial Board will decide whether or not to publish the paper, based on external reports.
+Finally, the Editorial Board will decide whether or not to publish the paper based on external reports.

 6. FORMAT AND EXTENSION

-7. TYPOGRAPHICAL RULES FOR THE PRESENTATION OF TEXTS
+7. TYPOGRAPHICAL STANDARDS FOR PRESENTATION OF TEXTS

 Monographs:

-LOZANO AGUILAR, A. (ed.): La memoria de los campos.
-El cine y los campos de concentración nazis.
+BUCHÓN, A. Mª. : Ignacio Vergara y la escultura de su tiempo en Valencia (Ignacio Vergara and the sculpture of his time in Valencia).
+Valencia, Generalitat Valenciana, 2006, p.
+18. LOZANO AGUILAR, A. (ed.): La memoria de los campos.
+El cine y los campos de concentración nazis (The memory of concentration camps.
+Cinema and the Nazi concentration camps).
 Valencia, Ediciones de la mirada, 1999.

 In book chapters: